EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 <strong>Note: Not yet ready for a production environment.</strong>

+<strong>Current settings migration works, but no forms will be transferred.
+You'll need to re-create your forms.</strong>

 This is a complete re-write of the original [Yikes Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin.

 The overall framework is in place, but the functionality is currently being built out.
 The staging repo will be the home to all versions of the re-write, for beta testing purposes, before we roll it out to the WordPress repository.